To see a red Labradoodle is to fall in love. We know firsthand!

 - Coren, S. “A designer dog-maker regrets his creation today,” Psychology Today, 2014.

-- Perez-Guisado, J., et al. “Heritability of dominant–aggressive behaviour in English Cocker Spaniels.”
-Journal of Applied Animal Behaviour Science, 2005.
+- Perez-Guisado, J., et al. “Heritability of dominant–aggressive behavior in English Cocker Spaniels.”
+Journal of Applied Animal Behavior Science, 2005.